 - Mural painting: On her blog, Christine suggests having your kids create a painting or drawing for each day that your family is stuck inside.
 You can slowly start adding them to a wall in your house or a large piece of cardboard, and you’ll soon have a mural memory of the time you spent together at home.

 - Take a virtual field trip: While you might not be able to take a family trip this year, there are many free virtual field trips being offered by cultural sites, zoos, aquariums, and other attractions around the world.
-The Monterey Bay Aquarium, San Diego Zoo, and Cincinnati Zoo’s daily “home safaris” on Facebook Live are great options.
+The Monterey Bay Aquarium, and the San Diego Zoo, are great options.

 - Listen to a family podcast: Parents and kids alike will enjoy this selection of educational podcasts.
 Choose from a variety of episodes focused on science, ethics, mysteries, music, and more!